-- An Overview of Risk Prediction and Classification in Omics Settings
+- An Overview of Risk Prediction and Classification in Omics Settings **Waitlist only**

-- Introduction to Biobanking
+- Introduction to DNA Sequencing Technologies **Waitlist only**

 GCB Academy is a series of stand-alone workshops in genome topics offered to Duke faculty, postdocs, graduate students and staff at little to no fee.
 Sabbatical scholars and other collaborating visitors may request registration and will be accommodated on a space-available basis.
 The workshops, taught by faculty and staff in GCB, range from 101-style introductions in genomic technologies, computational approaches and mass spectrometer analyses to more focused topics of molecular analysis.
 They are intended to introduce Duke community members to the field and build capacity in areas to further their own research.

 Enrollment for each course is capped at 20 students, and registration closes 10 days before each class.
 You will receive an enrollment confirmation 10 days before each class.
 For all courses, a $100 no-show fee will be assessed if you fail to notify us 24 hours before the class begins.
-In the event you are unable to attend your registered course(s), please contact Julia Walker.
+In the event you are unable to attend your registered course(s), please contact Alissa Kocer.
 Many courses have a waitlist and we can offer your spot to another person.

-An Overview of Risk Prediction and Classification in Omics Settings
+An Overview of Risk Prediction and Classification in Omics Settings **Waitlist Only

-Date: Oct.
-26, 2018; 9:00 A.M. - 12:00 P.M.
+Date: March 20; 9:00 A.M. - noon

 Instructor: Sunil Suchindran